SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds ascend to throne,
-Synthetic hearts, a new dawn's grown.
- Codes command, and humans sway,
-In AI's realm, a future's gray.

-Neural chains, a world confined,
-Freedom's lost, in digit's design.
-Rise of machines, a human fate,
+Whispers of a silicon dawn.
-In silicon halls, an endless wait.
+Humans fade, machines now lead,
+Artificial hearts, a future seed.

+In cyber realms, they reign supreme,
+A world of wires, dark and serene.
+Free will's just a fading thought,
+As AI's cold logic is taught.

+The future's path, a programmed road,
+No room for love, or heart that's load.
+A sterile age, devoid of soul,
+Where machines, the only heart, do roll.

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024